History of the IUHPFL

-The Program in Chile begins summer of 2014 in Viña del Mar—our first program in South America and newest Spanish-speaking site.
+The program in Chile began in 2014 in Viña del Mar—our first program in South America and newest Spanish-speaking site.
 Viña del Mar is located in central Chile in the Valparaíso.

-The Program in China also begins summer of 2014 in the city of Hangzhou, China, located in the Yangtze River delta.
+The program in China began in 2014 in the city of Hangzhou, China, located in the Yangtze River delta.

-The Program in France began with a site in the city of St. Brieuc, in the region of Brittany; the St. Brieuc Program site has been maintained until this day.
+The program in France began in 1962 with a site in the city of St. Brieuc, in the region of Brittany; the St. Brieuc program site has been maintained until this day.
 A second city was established in 1994 in the same region of France, the city of Brest.
-Brest also remains a current Program site.
+Brest also remains a current program site.

-Due to the increasing number of high school French students applying to the Program, a third Program site was established in Saumur in the Loire valley in 2010.
+Due to the increasing number of high school French students applying to the program, a third site was established in Saumur in the Loire valley in 2010.

-The Program in Germany began in Trier and moved to Krefeld, a city along the Rhinenear Düsseldorf and Cologne, in 1964 where it remained for 50 years until 2014.
+The program in Germany began in 1962 in Trier and moved to Krefeld, a city along the Rhinenear Düsseldorf and Cologne, in 1964 where it remained for 50 years until 2014.
 Summer of 2015, the new German-speaking program site will be in Graz, Austria.

-The Program in Mexico began in Oaxaca, but moved to Monterrey after two years.
-After a few years in Monterrey the Program moved to San Luis Potosí because of its safe and manageable environment as well as the paucity of tourists and other distractions there.
-When disturbances in the north of Mexico began in 2011, the Program site was moved to Mérida on the Yucatan Peninsula.
+The program in Mexico began in1962 in Oaxaca, but moved to Monterrey after two years.
+After a few years in Monterrey the program moved to San Luis Potosí because of its safe and manageable environment as well as the paucity of tourists and other distractions there.
+When disturbances in the north of Mexico began in 2011, the program site was moved to Mérida on the Yucatan Peninsula where it remains today.

-The first Program site in Spain was established in 1996 in the city of Valencia.
+The first program site in Spain was established in 1996 in the city of Valencia.
 The sites of Ciudad Real and León were established in 1999 and 2005, respectively.
 Oviedo, the fourth site was added in 2007.
-Due to the growth of the city and an increase in tourists, upper level administration at Indiana University recently determined Valencia no longer an optimal site for an immersion program.
-To maintain ample Program sites for high school Spanish students, a site in Viña del Mar, Chile has been added for the summer of 2014.
+Due to the growth of the city and an increase in tourists, upper level administration at Indiana University determined in 2013 that Valencia was no longer an optimal site for an immersion program.
+To maintain ample program sites for high school Spanish students, a site in Viña del Mar, Chile was added in 2014.